-Home/Resources/Early Development/What is a “Critical Period” in Brain Development?
+Home/Resources/Early Development/What is a “critical period” in brain development?

-What is a “Critical Period” in Brain Development?
+What is a “critical period” in brain development?

 Pruning of active neural circuits occurs throughout life, but is far more common in early childhood.
 Read more about brain development in babies.

-Animal Brain Development
+Lessons from Animal Studies on Brain Development

-Human Brain Development
+Human Brain Development and Critical Periods

 Many of the same critical periods appear to hold for human development, although we are less certain about their exact length.
 Thus, babies also require normal visual input or they may suffer permanent impairment; children born with crossed or “lazy” eyes will fail to develop full acuity and depth perception if the problem is not promptly corrected.